NithinU2802/C-Programming/README.md

 basics of programming
 A directory to recall the content learn on programming

-MOTTO is to get placement in product based companies as an software developer>
+MOTTO is to get placement in product based companies as an software developer.